Haikou Meilan International Airport: Terminal 1

 Terminal 1 covers an area of approximately 150,000 square meters and has 74 check-in counters.
 Among them, counters 1-16 are dedicated to Hainan Airlines, counters 17-36 are dedicated to Capital Airlines, Tianjin Airlines, Lucky Air, West Air, Beibu Gulf Airlines, Chang'an Airlines, Fortune Wings Airlines, Guilin Airlines, Fuzhou Airlines, and Urumqi Airlines, 37 -Counter 58 is used by airlines other than China Southern Airlines and Chongqing Airlines, and counters 59-74 are dedicated counters for China Southern Airlines and Chongqing Airlines.
-There are 27 bridges in the terminal building, with duty-free shops, lounges and other facilities inside.
+There are 28 gates in the terminal building, with a further 13 bus gates, along with duty-free shops, lounges and other facilities inside.

 Terminal 2

-The newly built Terminal 2 is 296,000 square meters, of which the basement floor is the staff and logistics floor, the first floor is for baggage claim and arrival vehicles, the second floor is the arrival floor, the third floor is the departure floor, and the third floor is the departure floor.
+The newly built Terminal 2 is 296,000 square meters, of which the basement floor is the staff and logistics floor, the first floor is for baggage claim and arrival vehicles, the second floor is the arrival floor, and the third floor is the departure floor.
 The fourth floor includes first class, business class lounge and passenger dining hall.
 At the same time, large gardens and parks are also designed inside the terminal building.
 It is used to display various local plants and greenhouse plants as the natural symbol of the island.

 International Terminal

-The International Passenger Transport Building covers an area of 13,200 square meters without bridges.
+The International Terminal covers an area of 13,200 square meters and has no jetbridges.
+It was closed when new immigration facilities in terminal 2 opened on 7 February 2023.

 Apron

 The apron of Terminal 1 of the airport is designed according to the 4E standard.
-There is a 3600mx45m runway with a PCN value of 95/R/B/W/T. The terminal 09 is equipped with a Type II instrument landing system, and the terminal 27 is equipped with a Type I instrument landing system.
-There are also two taxiways of 3600mx23m and corresponding connecting lanes.
-The area is 790,000 square meters, with 78 stands (5 D-level stands, 8 E-level stands, and the rest are C stands).
+There is a 3600mx45m runway with a PCN value of 95/R/B/W/T. The runway 09 is equipped with a Category II instrument landing system, and the runway 27 is equipped with a Category I instrument landing system.
+There are also two taxiways of 3600mx23m and corresponding connecting taxiways.
+The area is 790,000 square meters, with 78 stands (5 D-grade stands, 8 E-grade stands, and the rest are C-grade stands).
 The second phase of the newly built flight area has a grade index of 4F, and a new runway with a length of 3,600 meters, two parallel taxiways and a connecting road system will be built.
 After completion, Meilan Airport will form two flight zones in the south and north, with the flight zone levels being 4E and 4F respectively.